 Instrument: On the OH-13 there is no carburetor air temperature maximum limit for safe engine operation, therefore does not require a high limit red line on the gauge.
 Detonation does not occur because of high carburetor air temperature, if the engine is operated within the allowable limits of engine RPM and manifold pressure.
-The yellow (caution) arc on the temperature gauge is from minus 2 degrees to plus 32 degrees Centigrade and should be avoided.
+The yellow (caution) are on the temperature gauge is from $-2^{\circ}$ C to $+32^{\circ}$ C and should be avoided.